arthurw9/tmux/README.md

 Control-b $
 ```

-Attach to the last session, don't create a new one.
+Attach to the last session.
+Don't create a new one.
 ```
 tmux a
 ```

 Attach to a session called foo.
-Any unique prefix of the session name will work.
+Any unique prefix of the name will work.
 ```
 tmux a -t foo
 ```